-ADMINISTRATIVE SCHEMES OF DELEGATION 3 3.4.2 Authorisation and Approval of Non-Pay Expenditure For Administration FINANCIAL LIMITS THANGAE ENVITO The responsibility for the authorisation and approval of non-pay expenditure for administration is delegated to the Chief Executive.
+ADMINISTRATIVE SCHEMES OF DELEGATION 3.4.2 Authorisation and Approval of Non-Pay Expenditure For Administration FINANCIAL LIMITS The responsibility for the authorisation and approval of non-pay expenditure for administration is delegated to the Chief Executive.
 The Chief Executive further delegates these powers to Directors and nominated Officers within the budgets provided to them and the limits set out below.
 In turn, they may delegate them to named officers.
 Routine Revenue Expenditure: Not required Within budget limits Non-Routine Revenue Expenditure: (excluding ICT and Use of External Management Consultants (Standing Order 3.4.4) Limits may be varied Within budget or ear-marked funds: please refer to the current Scheme of Delegated Authority for full details of all authorised limits No budget or ear-marked funds: Submission to Senior Leadership Team Use of External Management Consultants (Standing Order 3.4.4) Authorisation of proposed use: Up to £10,000 Chief Executive and notify Sponsoring Unit at the DoH in advance. £10,000 and above Chief Executive plus authorisation of the Minister (DoH) in advance.
 Please note that where a Direct Award Action is proposed for an External Consultancy project, the Permanent Secretary's advance approval must also be secured.
 This applies to all levels of expenditure.

-Any amount Approval to pay: As per Scheme of Delegated Authority for Non Purchase Order administration costs.
-Capital Expenditure Within projected financial limit <£10,000 >£10,000 ICT Strategy by Board Support to Agency proposed Capital Investment at Strategic Outline stage.
-DoH delegated Capital Expenditure limit £10,000 Chief Executive/Board (Department of Health approval required for ICT Business Cases >£10,000) Department of Health approval required for ICT Business Cases >£10,000 <£100,000 >£100,000 Disposal of Board AssetsChief ExecutiveBoard
+Approval to pay: As per Scheme of Delegated Authority for Non-Purchase Order administration costs.
+Capital Expenditure ICT Strategy by Board Support to Agency proposed Capital Investment at Strategic Outline stage.
+DoH delegated Capital Expenditure limit £30,000 Chief Executive/Board (Department of Health approval required for ICT Business Cases >£30,000) Department of Health approval required for ICT Business Cases >£30,000 Disposal of Board Assets Chief Executive Roard As per Scheme of Delegated Authority for Non-Purchase Order administration costs.
+Capital Expenditure ICT Strategy by Board Support to Agency proposed Capital Investment at Strategic Outline stage.
+DoH delegated Capital Expenditure limit £30,000 Chief Executive/Board (Department of Health approval required for ICT Business Cases >£30,000) Department of Health approval required for ICT Business Cases >£30,000